ILIAS-eLearning/ILIAS/docs/INSTALL.md

 <a name="cpu"></a>
 ## CPU

-We recommend a common dual core server CPU.
+We RECOMMEND a common dual core server CPU.

 <a name="memory"></a>
 ## Memory

 Memory requirements are greatly variable, depending on the number of users and server activity.
-We recommend a minimum of 4096 MB.
+We RECOMMEND a minimum of 4096 MB.

 <a name="harddrive"></a>
 ## Harddrive

-Usually 250 GB are sufficient.
+We RECOMMEND 250 GB for usual ILIAS deployments.
 25 GB would be used by the operating system and ILIAS itself.
 225 GB would remain for the database and files.

 <a name="bandwidth"></a>
 ## Bandwidth

-We recommend at least 100 Mbit/sec. for the web server WAN connection.
+We RECOMMEND at least 100 Mbit/sec. for the web server WAN connection.

 <a name="recommended-setup-for-running-ilias"></a>
 ## Recommended Setup for Running ILIAS

-For best results we recommend:
+For best results we RECOMMEND:

   * Debian GNU Linux 8 / Red Hat Enterprise Linux 7 / Ubuntu 16.04 LTS
   * MySQL 5.5 / MariaDB
   * PHP 5.6+
-  * Apache 2.4+ with mod_php
+  * Apache 2.2+ with mod_php
   * ImageMagick 6.x+
   * php5-gd, php5-xsl, php5-mysql
   * OpenJDK 7+